(c) 2024 PillSync.com

 8.4Pediatric Use

-The safety and effectiveness of LUTATHERA have not been established in pediatric patients.
+The safety and effectiveness of LUTATHERA have not been established in pediatric patients younger than 12 years old with somatostatin receptor-positive GEP-NETs.

 8.5Geriatric Use

 Of the 1325 patients treated with LUTATHERA in clinical trials, 438 patients (33%) were 65 years and older.
-The response rate and the number of patients with a serious adverse event were similar to those of younger subjects.
+No overall differences in safety or effectiveness were observed between older and younger patients.

 8.6Renal Impairment